EE445S Real-Time Digital Signal Processing Laboratory - Midterm #2

 come from lab.

-The problem(s) relating to the lab may require you to write C code.
+The problem(s) relating to the lab might require you to write C code.

 The class average on midterm #2 has varied semester to semester.